Information for workers

 If you are not at greater risk than the general public of contracting the virus, you do not need to report it, however you are still welcome to do so and we will obtain and assess the evidence to determine if your claim meets the criteria.

-Would catching seasonal influenza be work-related?
+When would catching seasonal influenza or COVID-19 be work-related?

 Does WorkSafeBC cover people for a quarantine or self-isolation period?

-No. WorkSafeBC does not provide coverage for people who are symptom free even when quarantined, self-isolating or sent home on a precautionary basis.
+No. WorkSafeBC does not provide coverage for people who are symptom free even when quarantined, self-isolating, or sent home on a precautionary basis.

 I am physically able to return to work but am concerned about risk of exposure to COVID-19 at my workplace.
 Can I stay on wage-loss benefits?

 No. While it’s natural to be concerned about the risks of exposure, a generalized concern is not a sufficient reason not to return to work.
 We encourage you to speak to your employer to find out what measures have been put in place to reduce the risk of transmission.
-All employers are required to have safety plans in place to protect their workers.

 If you are in a high-risk category owing to age or an underlying health condition, it may be possible for your employer to accommodate your concerns.
 If you still have health and safety concerns that you feel are not being adequately addressed by your employer, we suggest you call our Prevention Information Line, toll-free, at 1.888.621.7233.